camilothorne/neural_search_demo/README.md

 python main.py
 ```

+We fine-tuned as cross-encoder a `distilbert/distilroberta-base` checkpoint.
-To fine-tune the pre-trained cross-encoder type
+To run the fine tuning, type
 ```bash
 python training/train_cross_encoder.py
 ```